-5.59 Gloucester Business Park at Brockworth provides an important source of employment for Gloucester residents.
+5.58 Gloucester Business Park at Brockworth provides an important source of employment for Gloucester residents.
 In the longer term, a potential urban extension to the north of Gloucester will provide the opportunity for further employment provision as part of a large-scale mixed-use development.

-5.60 There is a range of policies within the 1983 Gloucester Local Plan and the Revised Deposit Draft Local Plan (2002) relating to the economy and employment land provision.
+5.59 There is a range of policies within the 1983 Gloucester Local Plan and the Revised Deposit Draft Local Plan (2002) relating to the economy and employment land provision.
 Of particular relevance are:

-Core Policy E1 - Employment Land Supply Policy E1(a) - Employment Allocations Core Policy E2 - Release of Land for Office Development
+Core Policy E1 - Employment Land Supply

+Core Policy E2 - Release of Land for Office Development